Cyclenerd/google-cloud-shell-vscode/README.md

 If you get along with Theia, also good.
 This is diversity.

+If you rely on [Cloud Code](https://marketplace.visualstudio.com/items?itemName=GoogleCloudTools.cloudcode), please support this [issue](https://github.com/GoogleCloudPlatform/cloud-code-vscode/issues/256).
+Google unfortunately does not publish to the vendor neutral, Open Source marketplace for VS Code [Open VSX](https://open-vsx.org/).

 ## Contributing

 Have a patch that will benefit this project?